Iranians say their ‘bones breaking’ under US sanctions

 In recent weeks, Iran has threatened to break out of the deal unless European powers mitigate what it calls Trump’s “economic warfare.”
 Iran also appeared ready to push back against the buildup of U.S. forces in the region, after shooting down an American drone it says violated its airspace last week.

-In response, U.S. officials have vowed to pile on more sanctions.
+In response, U.S. officials have announced yet more stringent sanctions.

 But alongside Trump, many Iranians blame their own government, which has careened from one economic disaster to another since its Islamic Revolution 40 years ago.